-Day 15: Periyar: Boat Journey and Spice Garden
+Day 17: Periyar: Boat Journey and Spice Garden

-Day 16: Kumarakom
+Day 18: Kumarakom

-Descend the hills to Kumarakom.
+Today, we descend from the hills to Kumarakom.
 The ancient village and plantation homes, called Tharawads, have been painstakingly transported and reconstructed using ancient carpentry methods.
 Set around the lake and the irrigation canals, they retain their original charm with thick doors, intricate window carvings and terra cotta tile floors.
 Traditionally, Keralites bathed in the rivers and in rural areas many people still do, however our cottages feature bathrooms, some located in an inner courtyard so you can shower al fresco under a starlit sky in complete privacy.

-Day 19: Kochi (Cochin)
+Day 19: Backwaters cruise, Kochi (Cochin)

 This morning we visit the synagogue; the center for the Jewish community - which can be traced back to the exodus from Palestine 2000 years ago.
 The magnificent structure was built in 1568.
-The Great Scrolls of the Old Testament, copper plates of inestimable historical worth containing the privileges granted to Jews by the Cochin Maharajas, and the exquisite Chinese hand painted tiles are artifacts of great interest at the synagogue.
+The Great Scrolls of the Old Testament, copper plates of inestimable historical worth containing the privileges granted to Jews by the Cochin Maharajas and the exquisite Chinese hand painted tiles are artifacts of great interest at the synagogue.

-Day 21: Kochi (Cochin)
+Day 21: Depart Kochi (Cochin)